learning-zone/nodejs-basics/README.md

 ## Q. How to kill child processes that spawn their own child processes in Node.js?

-If a child process in Node.js spawn their own child processes, kill() method will not kill the child process’s own child processes.
-For example, if I start a process that starts it’s own child processes via child_process module, killing that child process will not make my program to quit.
+If a child process in Node.js spawn their own child processes, kill() method will not kill the child process\'s own child processes.
+For example, if I start a process that starts it\'s own child processes via child_process module, killing that child process will not make my program to quit.

 ```js
 var spawn = require('child_process').spawn;